Creative Writing and Publishing

-This Certificate is designed for writers who want an extended and cohesive course on crime writing and to take on a piece of longer fiction.
+This Certificate is designed for writers who want an extended and cohesive course on writing detective novels and to take on a piece of longer fiction.
 It offers a deeper and broader raft of teaching designed to enable the you to identify themes within your practice, the kind of work you are looking to produce, and how to communicate this confidently.
 At the end of the third unit you will be asked to submit the first 5000 words of a Work In Progress for marking and feedback from the tutors.

 On successful completion students will be offered an interview for the MA in Creative Writing and Publishing should they want to continue their studies and project.
 The MA is set up to facilitate the production of a completed novel.